 Most graduates nowadays need some work experience to help them stand out.
 We help you find opportunities that enhance your education and match your aspirations.
 You have the option to take a year out to work in industry but shorter summer placements (8-12 weeks) are also available.

-Our careers consultants and experts from industry run our essential skills workshops that focus on crucial skills like writing a winning CV or succeeding at assessment centres.
+Our Careers and Employability team and experts from industry run our essential skills workshops that focus on crucial skills like writing a winning CV or succeeding at assessment centres.

 You’re part of a new generation who will change the way business is done.
 We’ll teach you the skills, the secrets and the unwritten rules so that you can reinvent them.